AusClimateService/plotting_maps/README.md

 ## Suggested regions, colormaps and scales for plotting
 Using suggested colormaps and scales will improve the consistency across teams producing similar variables.
 This will support comparison across different plots.

 We have provided dictionaries with suggested region shapefiles, cmap colormaps, and tick intervals.
-Using the suggested items may help making plotting between users more consistent, but if they are not fit for your purpose, you may specify whatever you like.
+Using the recommended items may help make plotting between users more consistent, but if they are not fit for your purpose, you may specify whatever you like.

 ### regions_dict
 Region shape files are stored here: /g/data/ia39/aus-ref-clim-data-nci/shapefiles/data/